irohitb/linkedinAdder/readme.md

 In Nutshell, for manually adding extension you need to do this

-1.Open chrome
+1. Open chrome
-2.Click on three dots on right hand upper side
+2. Click on three dots on right hand upper side
 3. More tools and then extension
 4. Enable developers mode
 5. load unpacked plugin